makersacademy/airport_challenge/README.md

 Methods:

-- Airport.plane
+- Airport.new
- - Generates a new plane and adds it to the runway, unless runway is full.
+ - Generates new Airport

-- Airport.land_plane(plane)
+- Airport.add_plane(plane)
-  - Adds a plane to the runway unless the weather is stormy or the runway is full.
+ - Adds a plane to the runway, unless runway is full.
+ - All planes must be on a runway before they can take off.
+ - Use add_plane to  add new planes to an airport's runway.

  - Airport.take_off(plane)
    - Allows plane to take off if it is on the runway and weather conditions are clear.

+- Airport.land_plane(plane)
+  - Lands plane on the runway unless the weather is stormy or the runway is full.

 - Airport.weather?
   - Checks that weather conditions are safe enough for take_off and land_plane